 Mathematics informed by contextual pattern recognition

 This analytic and interpretive process is an example of a contextually aware algorithm.
-The algorithm relies on underlying facts about the data it will receive and how to correctly interpret it.
-These algorithms can be rules based, or trained on known data sets to recognise patterns and build a contextual reference.
+The algorithm relies on underlying training, and facts about the data it will receive and how to correctly interpret it.
+These algorithms can be rules based, or trained on known data sets to recognize patterns and build a contextual reference.
 This is the power of machine learning.

 More Than Pixels